aniketpathak028/zettelkasten/content/3-Resources/tech/k8s/kubernetes.md

 ---
 # [Kubernetes](https://kubernetes.io/)

-`the k8s docs are your bible to learn anything about k8s`
+`Note: the k8s docs are your bible to learn anything about k8s!

-rule of thumb:
+rule of thumb 👍:
 `to learn about any command always use the cli with --help subcommand if it is present (most linux cli tools have it!) only if it doesn't explain very well go to the docs 🙂`

 what is k8s (my POV)?